W Idioms

 work in (someone or something)

-- insert someone or something (into a schedule)
+- to insert someone or something (into a schedule)

-My doctor was very busy but she was able to work me into her schedule.
+My doctor was very busy but she was able to work me into her schedule tomorrow.

 work into (something)

-He was able to work his foot into his boot but it was still very tight.
+I was able to work my foot into my boot but it was still very tight.

-- make something go away (especially by working or exercise)
+- to make something go away (especially by working or exercise)

-He was able to work off much weight and is now feeling better.
+I was able to work off much weight and am now feeling better.

-- have an effect on, try to influence
+- to have an effect on someone, to try to influence someone

-I am working on my boss to let me have some time off this summer.
+I am working on my boss to give me some time off this summer.

 work one`s fingers to the bone